Practical Guide

 “I want to see how others solved this”

-/discover-projects to find reference repos, then /analyze-project to score their patterns for your project.
+/discover-projects to find reference repos, then /analyze-project to learn from their approach and evaluate which patterns could benefit your project — with full attribution.

 “I wrote code and need a second opinion”